 - Accept the security certificate.

-- Please note that smart devices are generally unable to connect to the Eduroam network.
-Devices such as wireless printers, Chromecasts, smart TVs, AppleTVs, Amazon Echos or other similar products should connect to the BYU-WiFi network
+- Note: smart devices are generally unable to connect to the Eduroam network.
+Devices such as wireless printers, Chromecasts, smart TVs, AppleTVs, Amazon Echos or other similar products should connect to the BYU-WiFi network.

 Detailed Instructions